tier4/caret_doc/docs/design/latency_definitions/index.md

 CARET provides time series data of events through Python objects.
 Time series data can be retrieved with the Python objects which have to_dataframe API.
-All objects capable of retrieving time-series data are listed below.
+All objects are capable of retrieving time-series data are listed below.

 | Target                              | Configuration required? |
 | ----------------------------------- | ----------------------- |